SchemaSmith Documentation

 Additional Tools (Tier 2) + all Observer tools

-• Schema generation from natural language
+• Generate schema definitions from natural language

 What You Cannot Do

-• Modify existing schema JSON files
+• Modify or create schema definition files

 • Rename tables or columns in-place